kuvaus/dependabot-group-merge-approve-action/README.md

       - name: Combine dependabot pull requests
         uses: kuvaus/dependabot-group-merge-approve-action@v1
         with:
-          prefix: "dependabot" # Prefix to find the pull requests.
+          botname: "dependabot" # Name of the bot.
+E.g. dependabot or renovate
           require_green: "true" # Require the pull requests to be green
           combined_pr_name: "combined" # Branch name for the combined pull request
           ignore: "ignore" # Ignore pull requests with this name